 If you have the skills, commitment and experience you can be considered for teaching opportunities as they arise.

-The UK Government sets restrictions on the amount and type of work that students on Tier 4 visas can undertake during their studies.
-Any performance work must be organised by the RCM and considered an integral and assessed part of a student’s studies in order to be compliant with the terms of Tier 4 visas.
+The UK Government sets restrictions on the amount and type of work that students on Tier 4 Visas/Student Visas can undertake during their studies.
+Any performance work must be organised by the RCM and considered an integral and assessed part of a student’s studies in order to be compliant with the terms of Tier 4 Visas/Student Visas.

 The Creative Careers Centre is very experienced at helping international students manage their workload in order to make the most of available opportunities.
 We will help you find the widest possible range of career strengthening experiences, both with the RCM and further afield.